AdobeDocs/campaign.en/help/v8/start/gs-permissions.md

 ## Key steps to grant permissions{#key-steps-permissions}

 As a product administrator, you can grant permissions to the users of your organization.
 Permissions are granted through Adobe Admin Console and Campaign client console.
+Users log on to Adobe Campaign with their Adobe ID.
+Learn how to connect to Adobe Campaign in [this page](connect.md).

 Key steps are: